 Don’t let the SQL Grease History View name mislead you; the historical data is only about 3 minutes behind real time activity in your SQL Server databases.
 This is one of the main interfaces to troubleshoot performance with a large amount of data and functionality, including:

-- Drill into a specific time period data set, database and performance statistic such as Query Elapsed Time, Waits, Stored Procedure Lapsed Time, etc. for SQL statements such as a SELECT statement, INSERT, UPDATE or DELETE
+- Drill into a specific time period data set, database and performance statistic such as Query Elapsed Time, Waits, Stored Procedure Lapsed Time, etc. for SQL statements such as a SELECT statement, SELECT DISTINCT, INSERT INTO, UPDATE or DELETE

 - Leverage the interactive interface with the ability to add and remove multiple charts, hover over the charts to see the corresponding code, sort performance data (Total Elapsed Time, CPU Time, Execution Counts, Missing Indexes, etc.)

-- Move from macro view to focus on specific piece of SQL code from the query plan such as an operation in a subquery or predicates in a where clause to begin optimization
+- Move from macro view to focus on specific aspects of database queries - query plan such as execution time for a subquery, index scan, GROUP BY or predicates in a WHERE clause to begin optimization

 Let’s checkout a video to see this in action.